rao-dotcom/2021-hardware-miniproj/README.md

 The second part is an exercise to gain familiarity with Python and embedded sensors.
 It will require the Raspberry Pi OS to be working.

-The third part is using the Raspberry Pi as a wireless sensor with WiFi and Bluetooth.
+The third part is using the Raspberry Pi as a wireless sensor with WiFi and/or Bluetooth.

 ## Part 1: setup Raspberry Pi